yerbolaussat/track-course-on-quest/README.md

 ### TO-DO:
-- [x] Implement course status inquiries with Selenium Webdriver
+- [x] Implement course status inquiries from Quest portal with Selenium Webdriver
 - [x] Implement notifications when a course opens
 - [ ] Send a text message / email to the user once the course is open
 - [ ] Automatically register a user for a course